post thumbnail

 It depends on the situation.

-Public, non-confidential data, such as product prices on e-commerce platforms, can be collected.
+You can collect public, non-confidential data, such as product prices on e-commerce platforms.

 Its use for commercial purposes requires authorization from the target website.